it4u-fun/ContractTracker/Project.md

 Funcional Specs

 We're going to create a Python Web App.
+All Data MUST be sanatised before being allowed into the Application.
+This includes all API data and URLs.

 I will need to be able to Load & Save Contract Files, which contain all the planned data.
 I will need UK England Holidays pulled in, and also school holidays.
 Note I may not take the official holidays as holidays, so this needs to be optional.